 Applicants who cannot meet the requirements of the Immigration Rules

 Traditionally, applicants who not meet the requirements of the immigration rules, have sought to rely on Article 8 of the European Convention on Human Rights which applies to applications from inside and outside the United Kingdom.

-Under the heading Section EX: Exceptions to certain eligibility requirements for leave to remain as a partner or parent, in an attempt to reflect Article 8, the Secretary of State has introduced EX 1 (Exception 1) which, very briefly, states that for leave to remain applications only, an applicant can be successful even if they do not meet the eligibility requirements when:
+Under the heading Section EX: Exceptions to certain eligibility requirements for leave to remain as a partner or parent, in an attempt to reflect Article 8, the Secretary of State has introduced EX 1 (Exception 1) which states that for leave to remain applications only, an applicant can be successful even if they do not meet the eligibility requirements when:

 - (a) (i) the applicant has a genuine and subsisting parental relationship with a child who: